-- Providing modern & simple infrastructure tools that abstract complex business problems, both online and offline
+Providing transparent and agile infrastructure tools that abstract complex business problems

-We have an opportunity to drive change in the way that developers build enterprise applications, by crafting APIs that digitize the complex workflows that exist in the offline world.
-If we are successful the speed of innovation in the enterprise will drastically speed up.
+By crafting APIs that digitize the complex workflows that exist in the offline world, we have an opportunity to redefine how business gets done.
+If we are successful, the rate of innovation in the enterprise will drastically speed up.
 In fact, the next generation of enterprise applications will launch within five years rather than ten.

 Our journey to make the world programmable is one of evolution, both for the company and the increasingly diverse Lobsters who make up Lob.
 This thriving team is growing into a community and gaining momentum as we roll toward our vision.

 Look out for some exciting news about Lob in the coming weeks!
 If you are interested in joining us in our mission, we are hiring!